allgeo/programinG_waR_crimeS/README.md

 ## APIs implemented

 <pre>
-1. POST API to upload a image
+1. POST API to upload a image to AWS S3
-2. POST API to create a post
+2. POST API to create a posts
-3. GET API to retreive all posts.
+3. GET API to retreive all posts
 </pre>

 ## Prerequisite